denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-When the `CloudFormation` stack is not created for this feature, the script will trying to create them by first searching for the `CloudFormation` template within the specified directories.
-If the `CloudFormation` template cannot be found, the system wil exit with an error status code, Otherwise the stack creation process will continue.
+If the `CloudFormation` stack for this feature does not exists, the script will attempt to create it by first searching for the `CloudFormation` template within the specified directories.
+If the `CloudFormation` template cannot be found, the system wil exit with an error status code, Otherwise the stack creation process will proceed.

 ```